Federated Foundation Language Model Post-Training Should Focus on Open-Source Models: Introduction

 \section{Introduction}

-The post-training of foundation language models has become increasingly important as they need to be adapted to specific downstream applications to ensure their effective use \citep{tie2025survey}.
+Post-training of foundation language models has received increasing attention as models need to be adapted to downstream applications to ensure their effectiveness \cite{Tie2025ASO}.
 Traditional centralized machine learning approaches do not work well in privacy-sensitive settings, where data cannot be collected centrally and should remain private.
-Federated learning (FL) offers a promising decentralized paradigm for training machine learning models on private data across multiple clients without directly exposing the private data and only exchanging gradients \citep{mcmahan2023communicationefficientlearningdeepnetworks}.
-Thus, federated post-training emerged, which involves adapting foundation language models within the FL framework for downstream tasks.
+Federated learning (FL) offers a promising alternative as a decentralized paradigm for training machine learning models on private data across multiple clients.
+Instead of exposing private data, clients only exchange gradients or model parameters~ \cite{mcmahan2023communicationefficientlearningdeepnetworks}.
+Combining FL with foundation models, federated post-training emerged, which involves adapting foundation language models within the FL framework for downstream tasks.

+When deciding on what model and what methods to use for federated post-training, it is crucial to identify different types of foundation language models in terms of their \emph{openness}.
+In this paper, we classify them into four types according to their accessibility and licensing model: open-source, open-weight, gray-box, and black-box models.
+We find that the degree of openness of a model not only determines the methods that are available for post-training, but also impacts the autonomy of clients to use the post-trained model according to their needs (cf. Table~\ref{tab:modeltypes}).

-Recent post-training approaches in centralized environments frequently leverage black-box models \citep{yuksekgonul2024textgradautomaticdifferentiationtext, khattab2023dspy}, where interaction is limited to an API and internal parameters such as model weights and architecture are inaccessible.
-Researchers are now adapting this approach of using black-box models for federated post-training to leverage local data~\citep{chen2025can, lin2023efficient}.
-However, this adaption requires a critical reflection on whether black-box post-training approaches are suitable for privacy-preserving use cases of FL.
+Recent centralized post-training approaches in frequently leverage black-box models \cite{yuksekgonul2025optimizing,khattab2023dspy}, where interaction is limited to an API that hides internal parameters (weights/architecture), making them inaccessible.
+This severely restricts the post-training methods.
+Yet, researchers deem black-box models acceptable and at the frontier of AI development, why they are heavily used in practice.
+Hence, researchers are now adopting black-box models for federated post-training, to leverage local data for post-training\cite{chen2025can,lin2023efficient}.
+However, this adaption requires a critical reflection on whether such approaches are suitable for the privacy-preserving use cases of FL.